Michigan Sports Hall of Fame

 The Michigan Sports Hall of Fame is a Hall of Fame to honor Michigan sports athletes, coaches and contributors.
-It was organized in 1954 by Michigan Lieutenant Governor Philip Hart, Michigan State University athletic director Biggie Munn, president of the Greater Michigan Foundation Donald Weeks, general manager of the Detroit Lions W. Nicholas Kerbawy and George Alderton of the Lansing State Journal.
+It was organized in 1954 by Michigan Lieutenant Governor Philip Hart, Michigan State University athletic director, Biggie Munn, president of the Greater Michigan Foundation, Donald Weeks, general manager of the Detroit Lions, W. Nicholas Kerbawy and George Alderton of the Lansing State Journal.
 The inaugural class was inducted in 1955.
-Scott Lesher is its current chairman and Jordan Fields the president.

 The Michigan Sports Hall of Fame also sponsors the Michigan MAC Trophy and the Michigan Sports Hall of Fame Cup.
-The MSHOF Class of 2022 will be enshrined on September 10, 2022 in Detroit, including Chris Webber, Meryl Davis, Charlie White, Jennie Ritter, Antonio Gates, John Beilein, Mickey Redmond, and Kathy Beauregard.
-Shane Battier — part of the 2021 class — was also be honored at the 2022 ceremony.
+The class of 2023 included Richard Hamilton, Henrik Zetterberg, Rick Comley, Lamarr Woodley, Lorenzo White, Dawn Riley, Mike Emrick, Ryan Miller and Sierra Romero.

+The class of 2024 was enshrined on October 17, 2024 in Detroit, and included Braylon Edwards, Tony Esposito, Cecil Fielder, Larry Foote, Jim Harbaugh, Ken Holland, Jake Long, Deanna Nolan, Shawn Respert, Iván Rodríguez and Don Shane.
+The late Earl Cureton was the 2024 Michigan Treasure recipient.

+The class of 2025 will be enshrined on December 19, 2025 in Detroit, and includes Chris Chelios, Claressa Shields, Rasheed Wallace, Mark Dantonio, David Dombrowski, Jason Richardson and John Lowe.
+The 2025 Michigan Treasure recipients are Jon Falk and Jim Schmakel.